Promoting Nancy’s photography and educating the public about nature, photography, and God

 • Your categories should follow your own needs, not official scientific classifications.
 I have seven different species under ‘woodpecker’ (which is under ‘bird’), but ‘northern yellow-shafted flicker’ is listed separately (under ‘bird’).
 If someone looking through the results of a search for ‘woodpecker’ could be expected to ask, “where are the flickers?” then I made a mistake.
 But it is easy to move things around.
 This brings us to the next point-

 • Develop your hierarchy organically or as needed.
-Start with simple categories, like ‘amphibian’ maybe, and subdivide as the number of amphibians makes searching for your favorite frog species more time-consuming.
+Start with simple categories, like ‘amphibian’.
+Subdivide as the number of amphibians makes searching for your favorite frog species more time-consuming.
 Or if flowers are your specialty and you listed each individual species under ‘flower’ (or even if you didn’t start with the ‘flower’ keyword), combining all roses into their own subgroup of ‘flower’ (and/or supergroup of the individual varieties) might someday be appropriate.
-Being too detailed may be overkill at first, but those details can become more critical when searching through tens of thousands of pictures.
+Being too detailed may be overkill at first.
+But those details can become more critical when searching through tens of thousands of pictures.
 Although we have a ‘bird’ category, which is well developed with many levels of subcategories, I don’t yet have ‘mammal’ as a separate category.
 As I mentioned, we have ‘squirrel,’ which has 11 subcategories, and other things like giraffes are also subdivided.
-I don’t expect somebody to ask to see all of our mammal pictures, but if it does happen, I can adjust.
+But I don’t expect somebody to ask to see all of our mammal pictures.
+If it does happen, I can adjust.

 • Not all of my subcategories of ‘bird’ are individual species (or genus, or family, etc.).
-Some subgroups are based on the type of bird or likely habitat; I group them with other birds they are likely to be confused with.
-For example, I have ‘shorebird,’ which to me means all those little birds that run back and forth at the beach just ahead of the waves to feed in the sand (and includes several scientific families).
-If I use up my allotted time without identifying the species of a particular picture, I can throw it in the ‘shorebird’ class and maybe identify it later (perhaps as a bonus when identifying another bird in that class).
+Some subgroups are based on the type of bird or likely habitat.
+I group them with other birds they are likely to be confused with.
+For example, I have ‘shorebird,’ which to me means all those little birds that run back and forth at the beach just ahead of the waves to feed in the sand.
+This includes several scientific families.
+If I use up my allotted time without identifying the species in a particular picture, I can throw it in the ‘shorebird’ class and maybe identify it later (perhaps as a bonus when identifying another bird in that class).
 Things like moorhens or spoonbills that would never be confused with those guys would not be part of the class.
 Sometimes even when you cannot identify the particular species, it helps narrow it down.

 • As another example of mixed classification types, under ‘people,’ I have individual names.
-If I have pictures of related people, I might throw them together in a group by their last or family name or add the last name as an intermediate group between ‘people’ and the individuals.
+If I have pictures of related people, I might throw them together in a group by their last or family name.
+Or I might add the last name as an intermediate group between ‘people’ and the individuals.
 But maybe more important for search purposes, I have other ‘people’ subclasses based on what they are doing, like ‘surfer,’ ‘cowboy,’ or ‘tourist.’

 • Your strict hierarchy alone may not always be the best answer.
 You may well wind up with a hybrid scheme.
 Sometimes within a species, if I have a lot of pictures (or if I expect people to ask for a particular subset of the group), I may subclassify.
-For example, I have both ‘male Painted Bunting’ and ‘female Painted Bunting’ under ‘Painted Bunting,’ and for some animals, we have another subgroup for ‘immature.’
+For example, I have both ‘male Painted Bunting’ and ‘female Painted Bunting’ under ‘Painted Bunting.’
+For some animals, we have another subgroup for ‘immature.’
 But both butterflies and moths, which are separate classes in my scheme, have caterpillars.
-I could have ‘Species A caterpillar,’ ‘Species B caterpillar,’ etcetera as subcategories of every species for which I have caterpillar pictures, but this makes it difficult if someone wants to see all of my caterpillars.
+I could have ‘Species A caterpillar,’ ‘Species B caterpillar,’ etcetera as subcategories of every species for which I have caterpillar pictures.
+But this makes it difficult if someone wants to see all of my caterpillars.
 In this case, I made ‘caterpillar’ an independent category, and I add it to the keywords of both butterflies and moths.

 To see the Note click here.To hide the Note click here.

-Of course, to complicate things, the caterpillar of some moths, like the Carolina Sphinx Moth, have their own distinct name (e.g., Tobacco Hornworm), so in those cases, I kept the hornworm keyword and still added ‘caterpillar’ to the picture’s keyword collection (even though it seemed redundant).
+Of course, to complicate things, the caterpillar of some moths, like the Carolina Sphinx Moth, have their own distinct name (e.g., Tobacco Hornworm).
+In those cases, I kept the hornworm keyword and still added ‘caterpillar’ to the picture’s keyword collection (even though it seemed redundant).

-• Another nice thing about keywording is the synonym list for each keyword so that one can add scientific names, or other local/common names to all of your animals, or strange nicknames to crewmates (those are the ones you will most likely remember when you do try to dig them up later).
+• Another nice thing about keywording is the synonym list for each keyword so that one can add scientific names, or other local/common names to all of your animals.
+You could add strange nicknames to crewmates.
+(Those are what you will most likely remember when you do try to dig them up later).
 Each of those synonyms is searchable.

 • Keep in mind that the main purpose of cataloging/keywording is to be able to find that picture years later.
-The first secret would be to have a good idea of what characteristics will need to search for (and hope those requirements don’t change over the intervening years).
+The first secret would be to have a good idea of what characteristics you will need to search for.
+(And hope those requirements don’t change over the intervening years).

 • A secondary purpose is to record notes that would be useful in those later years.
 For example, having a keyword for everyone on your cruise that happened to find their way in front of your camera might not seem important now (since you won’t likely be searching specifically for them later).
 But if they wind up in front of your favorite humpback whale, you may need their name later, and it’s best to get it down while it is still fresh.